Karguo/TVShows/README.md

-CRUD app for WDI17 Project 2
+<h1>CRUD app for WDI17 Project 2</h1>

-App listing TV shows based on comic books that are currently showing
+<h2>App listing TV shows based on comic books that are currently showing</h2>

-Will be using:
+<h3>Will be using:</h3>
 - Ruby to code the pages,
 - CSS to style the pages,
 - Postgresql to create the database to hold the show information,
 - ActiveRecord
 - possibly link to OMDBapi

-- Each page will have the same top Title and Navigation bar
+Each page will have the same top Title and Navigation bar

-- Navigation bar will include links to: - home, login/signup, email us/suggestions and possibly a theme switcher (which will use JS)
+Navigation bar will include links to: - home, login/signup, email us/suggestions and possibly a theme switcher (which will use JS)

 Models will include shows, comments and users.
 Shows table will hold id, title of show, an image_url of the show (possibly from OMDBapi).